-The Museum Division consists of over 500 members and represents 150 museums.
-The Division seeks to identify and promote issues of interest to art librarians working with art collections located primarily in museums, but also art and alternative spaces and galleries.
+The Museum Library Division consists of over 500 members and represents 150 museums.
+The division seeks to identify and promote issues of interest to art librarians working with art collections located primarily in museums, but also art and alternative spaces and galleries.

 AWS News Contributor: Alison Huftalen

-For a list of past moderators, see the ARLIS/NA Policy Manual, Section E.
+For a list of past moderators, see the ARLIS/NA Policy Manual, Section E.5.C.

 The purpose of the Museum Library Division within the Art Libraries Society of North America is to provide a forum for art museum librarians who are members of ARLIS/NA.
 This forum includes a program and business meeting as part of the annual ARLIS/NA conference, and submitting articles and updates to Society publications.